-Generally, plastics & acrylics have replaced natural rubbers in a lot of things – as plastic is cheaper to produce.
-Most memory foam mattress are made of what’s called “PU foam” – basically, plastic-based foam.
-Latex on the other hand is more of a ‘natural’ product and comes from the rubber tree.
+Plastics & acrylics have replaced natural rubbers in a lot of things – as plastic is cheaper to produce, and that’s certainly the case for mattresses too.
+Most memory foam mattress are made of what’s called “PU foam” – or in other words plastic-based foam.
+Latex, on the other hand, is more of a ‘natural’ product and comes from the rubber tree.

 What’s more, latex mattresses are pretty bouncy.
 If you like soft mattresses, then a latex one may be just right for you.

 The other benefit to latex mattresses is that they are not moisture retentive, nor heat retentive.
 In other words, they’re good at wicking away heat from the body.
 For all of the benefits of memory foam, a lot of people find them too hot.
 If you’re a hot sleeper then latex mattresses are definitely worth a look.

 Overview: Latex mattresses

 I have made a list of the benefits & drawbacks, when comparing latex to memory foam mattresses: